 And – if you tend to have your evening meal earlier, like me, simply go for Vegan Before 5, or even Vegan Before Half-Four, and write a book about that.

 Tags: 3-day vegan, 5-day vegan, brown rice, chegan, Coconut Oil, dairy-free milk, diet, Easy Egg, egg alternative, egg replacer, egg substitute, Engevita, gelatin-free sweets, gelatine-free sweets, grains, Hodmedod, Mark Bittman, non-dairy chocolate, non-dairy cream, non-dairy custard, non-dairy desserts, non-dairy milk, nut butter, Nuts, Orgran No Egg, Pulses, quinoa, raw fruit bars, raw nut bars, RawBite, seed butter, Seeds, UK pulses, vegan before 6, vegan egg, vegan sports nutrition, vegan sports powders, vegan sports supplements, vegan sweets, vegan treats, vegetarian, vegetarian suet, Wholefoods

-Categorised in: Cold Pressed Oils, Dairy Free, Dried Fruit, Grains, Lentil, Moo Free, Nut Butters, Nuts, Pulses, Raw-Bite, Rice, Seeds, snack bars, Soya Milk, sports nutrition, Sports Suppliments, Vegan, Wholefoods
+Categorised in: Cold Pressed Oils, Dairy Free, Dried Fruit, Grains, Lentils, Moo Free, Nut Butters, Nuts, Pulses, Rice, Seeds, Snack bars, Soya Milk, Sports Nutrition, Sports Supplements, Vegan, Wholefoods

 This post was written by Yzanne